 Any individual who was previously defined as a Participant under 1.1 (a), 1.1.(b) 1.1.(c) or 1.1. (d) who and has since resigned or had their position terminated, if the subject matter of the complaint arose when they were a Participant.

-For the purposes of this Code, the term "support person" also includes any coach, trainer, manager, athlete representative, agent, team staff member, team official, medical or para-medical personnel working with or treating athletes participating in or preparing for Competitions, family member or any other person employed by or working with an Athlete or the Athlete’s Member National Authority participating in a Competition;
+For the purposes of this Code, the term "support person" also includes any coach, trainer, manager, athlete representative, agent, team staff member, team official, medical or para-medical personnel working with or treating athletes participating in or preparing for competitions, family member or any other person employed by or working with an Athlete or the Athlete’s Member National Authority participating in a competition;

 For the purposes of this Code, the term "official" also includes means any person who is the owner of, a shareholder in, an executive or a staff member of the entities which organise and/or promote Competitions, including but not limited to World Sailing Race Officials and any other contracted persons accredited to officiate or administrate at a Competition.
 The term also covers the executives and staff of World Sailing or, where appropriate, executives and staff of other competent sports organisations or clubs that are part of an organizing authority of a Competition.